pm25/showlit/public/articles/template/template.md

 ---
-title: "[Your Post Title]"
+title: "[Your Article Title]"
 summary: "A one-sentence summary of the post for previews or meta description."
 tags: ["tag1", "tag2"] # optional
-cover_image: "/images/cover.jpg" # optional
-author: "Pin-Yen Huang"
-draft: true
+draft: false # optional — set to true to hide unfinished posts
 ---

-# Your Post Title
+# Your Article Title

-Below shows some example functions you can use.
+Below are some example elements you can use when writing your article.

 ## Section 1: Basics